-August 8, 2022 — Wallace Center at Winrock International will implement a $3M cooperative agreement from the U.S. Environmental Protection Agency (EPA) to design and manage a collaborative regranting program for farm organizations supporting underserved farmers in the Upper and Lower Mississippi River basins (HUCs 7 & 8).
-The program will distribute $2M to partners, and $1M in capacity-building and technical services.
+August 8, 2022 — Wallace Center at Winrock International will implement a $3M cooperative agreement from the U.S. Environmental Protection Agency (EPA) to design and manage a collaborative subaward program for farm organizations supporting underserved farmers in the Upper and Lower Mississippi River basins (HUCs 7 & 8).
+The program will distribute $2M to partners, and $1M in training and technical services.

 This initiative is part of the EPA’s Gulf of Mexico Division $12M investment aimed at historically underserved farmers in the Gulf of Mexico watershed.
 The agency awarded four cooperative agreements of up to $3M of funding in each of the following geographic areas: Mississippi River Region; Missouri–Arkansas; Non-Mississippi River Drainage; and Ohio–Tennessee Region.

 “The Wallace Center is committed to leveraging these funds to create equitable opportunities for underserved farmers – particularly BIPOC farmers – in this important agricultural region,” said Pete Huff, Co-Director at the Wallace Center.
 “We will only be successful by taking a collaborative, transparent, and accountable approach with the farm organizations in the region to ensure a majority of these funds and resources reach the farmers that have been intentionally under-resourced for generations.”
-The project will begin implementation in late Summer 2022 and launch the regranting program in Fall 2022.
+The project will begin implementation in Fall 2022 and regranting program will launch in March 2023.
 Details will be provided on the Wallace Center’s website and social media.

 Contact Michelle Mathew with questions or comments on this project.